 Those requirements become all the more important when dealing with non-English speaking subjects.
 The requirement that an informed consent request must be in “language that is understandable to the subject” means that it should not only be in terms that can be understood by an average person, but also should be in the primary language of a non-English speaking subject.
 A copy of an informed consent form should be provided to the subject of the study, and that means in the language that the subject understands.
 An oral translation of a written informed consent document in English will not suffice.

 If, during the course of a study, you encounter a non-English speaking subject unexpectedly, then having a legal translator on call is necessary.
 However, it is still preferable to get the informed consent in writing.

-Legal Translation – The Key to Ensuring Informed Consent was Legally Obtained
+Legal Translation – The Key to Ensuring Informed Consent for MRCT was Legally Obtained

 Research studies are part of the necessary life-cycle of new drugs and other products.
-They are also significant to new discoveries in universities and colleges throughout the country.
-These studies need participants to be successful.
+They are also significant to new discoveries in universities and colleges throughout the country and throughout the world, if your company engages in off-shoring (also spelled: offshoring) and outsourcing clinical trials to Brazil, China, India, Japan, Korea, Eastern Europe, Latin America and the Middle East.
+These multi-regional clinical trials (MRCTs) for regulatory submission need participants.
 When people serve as research subjects, however, there is a great deal of information that the subject must understand, and consent to, in order to legally protect your study and your organization.